phylotastic/datelife/cran-comments.md

-## New submission v 0.6.3
+## New submission v 0.6.4
 This is a new submission where I have:

+* addressed note on package size: The package hosts a database of 4.7Mb that is needed to run main functions
-* Removed unnecessary "dontrun" from examples
+* Removed unnecessary "if (interactive())" from examples
 * Fixed R code problem by useing `inherits` instead of if() conditions comparing class() to string
 * Fixed examples that were failing in some Linux environments.